ustunb/risk-slim/README.md

 #### CPLEX

 CPLEX is cross-platform commercial optimization tool with a Python API.
-It is freely available to students and faculty members at accredited institutions.
+It is free for students and faculty members at accredited institutions.
 To get CPLEX:

 1. Register for [IBM OnTheHub](https://ibm.onthehub.com/WebStore/Account/VerifyEmailDomain.aspx)
 2. Download the *IBM ILOG CPLEX Optimization Studio* from the [software catalog](https://ibm.onthehub.com/WebStore/ProductSearchOfferingList.aspx?srch=CPLEX)